yasirkula/UnityDynamicPanels/README.md

 ### PanelTab

 `string ID { get; set; }`: a unique identifier for this tab.
-It is mainly used in the serialization system but it can also be used to quickly access the tab (see *PanelNotificationCenter.TryGetTab*).
+It is mainly used in the serialization system but it can also be used to quickly access the tab via *PanelNotificationCenter.TryGetTab*.
 To view/change a tab's ID from the Inspector, right click the DynamicPanelsCanvas component and select "*Toggle Show IDs*"

 `Panel Panel { get; }`: returns the panel that the tab belongs to